-*Tip: If you’re outsourcing for production, do your research!
-Compare manufacturers, suppliers, etc. and gather quotes!
-Take timelines into account as well as how you’ll price your product for the best profit. *
+Quick Tip: If you’re outsourcing for production, do your research!
+Compare manufacturers, suppliers, etc. and gather quotes.
+Take timelines into account as well as how you’ll price your product for the best profit.

 First post—check.
-I did it!
 Now comes the responsibility of curating and maintaining my Instagram feed with fresh, engaging content.
 This felt (and honestly still feels) like a daunting task.
-Since my products revolve around movies, tv and pop culture, I sourced images that align with the message and mood I want my brand to evoke.
+Since my products revolve around movies, TV, and pop culture, I sourced images that align with the message and mood I want my brand to evoke.
 For extra branding, I created a style to apply to images I did not take myself so that they feel cohesive on my feed.
 Since the color pink is my main brand color, I applied a pink filter over images so that there is a consistent feel throughout all of my posts.

-*Tip: Identifying a style to keep your posts consistent will strengthen your branding and give off an overall polished feel. *
+Quick Tip: Identifying a style to keep your posts consistent will strengthen your branding and give off an overall polished feel.

 Full Speed Ahead

-After a couple more weeks of prep work, including taking all of the product photos for my site, setting up my Volusion store and gathering my packing and shipping materials, I identified a realistic launch date.
-A week from that day I posted a graphic on Instagram telling people we were only a week from going live!
+After a couple more weeks of prep work—including taking all of the product photos for my site, setting up my Volusion store, and gathering my packing and shipping materials—I identified a realistic launch date.
+A week from that day, I posted a graphic on Instagram telling people that we were only a week from going live.
 To generate some extra excitement, I announced that the first 40 orders would get a free sticker with their purchase.
 I happened to stumble upon a great deal on a set of custom stickers, so I created a design to promote my business.
 I figured it couldn’t hurt, and besides, who doesn’t like free stuff?

 I downloaded the Volusion app to my phone so that I could receive notifications and make changes to my store on the fly.
 Just as I was about to finally go to bed, I heard my phone go off.
 Much to my surprise, I received a notification from Volusion alerting me that I had a new order.
 I made my first sale!
 WHAT?!
-I hadn’t even announced my store was officially live yet!
-Not to mention its the middle of the night!
-I logged into my store surely thinking that this was some sort of mistake, but nope!
+I hadn’t even announced my store was officially live yet—not to mention it was the middle of the night!
+I logged into my store thinking that surely this was some sort of mistake, but nope!
 Apparently there was a night owl out there lurking around waiting for my store to go live.
-I could hardly sleep I was so excited!
+I could hardly sleep, I was so excited!

 After I woke up the next morning, I was thrilled to formally announce that A Love Letter Co. was live.
 I was still buzzing from my first sale that came in early that morning and was hopeful that I’d receive more orders as the day went on.
 You can imagine my excitement when eight more orders came in on the very day that I launched!
 I was stoked!
 I had my packing materials all ready to go for weeks and was so excited to finally put them to use and get my orders together.
 I set up an assembly line and went to work.
 By the end of the day, I had a stack of orders ready to ship.
 I was so joyful and optimistic for the future of my store.